mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Battery Fast Charging Optimization/README.md

     -	Use the SPM block and configure key parameters such as nominal capacity, initial state of charge (SOC), cutoff voltage, and thermal properties (if modeling heat).
     -	Explore model inputs (charging current) and outputs (SOC, voltage, temperature).
 3. Simulate Baseline CC–CV Charging
-    -	Use the Battery CC–CV Controller block to implement the standard charging method as reference.
+    -	Use the [Battery CC–CV](https://www.mathworks.com/help/simscape-battery/ref/batterycccv.html) controller block to implement the standard charging method as reference.
     -	Simulate the CC–CV process and record metrics such as:Total charging time, Maximum temperature (if thermal modeling is enabled), Final SOC and terminal voltage behavior.
 4. Design and Simulate Multi-Stage Charging Profiles
     -	Create custom fast-charging strategies using step functions, lookup tables, or Signal Builder blocks.